 Given the narrow scope of the studies on entrepreneur characteristics conducted by Antoncic, Bratkovic Kregar, Singh, and DeNoble (2015) and Rodríguez-Gutiérrez, Moreno, and Tejada (2015), the research conducted by Walter and Heinrichs (2015) provided a comprehensive understanding of the study conducted over 30 years.
 Walter and Heinrichs explored the relationship between personal characteristics and entrepreneurial options.
 The goal was to comprehend six perspectives (trait, cognitive aspects, affective attributes, goals, education, and economic issues) and how these perspectives lead an individual to become an entrepreneur.
 Howard (2017) found that successful EWDs’ decision-making choices depended on a high level of market and product knowledge, the formation of marketing and financial relationships, and adherence to cost-based management of operational resources.
 Former studies on the decision to start a company primarily focused on the trait and financial matters.
 Van Gelderen, Kautonen, and Fink (2015) explored the concept that an entrepreneur takes action despite uncertainty and incomplete knowledge of the present.

 In addition to the factors inspiring individuals to become entrepreneurs, other factors existed that prevented making decisions.
 One of those was the fear factor.
-Cacciotti and Hayton (2015) reviewed the literature on how fear affects the decisions by entrepreneurs to start new businesses.
-Cacciotti and Hayton considered concern from a different perspective than the more common, one of how fear of failure influences the decision to start or not start a new business.
+Cacciotti and Hayton (2015) assessed the literature on the impact of fear in the decisions to start new enterprises.
+Cacciotti and Hayton investigated the issue from a different perspective than commonly used they looked at the fear of failure and how it influences the decision to establish a new business.
 However, another effect pertains to fear as a function of individual personality rather than as a temporary barrier to an enterprise’s initiation.
 Cacciotti and Hayton identified a failing in current research, which primarily focused on the fear of having a new business fail based on the personal and financial costs of business failure.

 Renko et al. (2016) found that the ratio for those with disabilities is 1:10; however, there is little literature regarding the contributions of this population, which is surprising due to the tendency of this population to be self-employed.
 There is also a limited understanding of the barriers faced by this population in their self-employment, including lack of business knowledge and training, lack of organizational support and advice beyond the first year, lack of information on how entrepreneurship affects their disability benefits and policies, and, most importantly, a lack of access to financing (Hsu, 2016).